By Coen Lammers*, in Moscow

 Read more of our FIFA 2018 coverage:

-* Coen Lammers has covered the FIFA World Cup for RNZ on air and online.
-Russia 2018 has been his fifth World Cup.
+* Coen Lammers will be covering the FIFA World Cup in Russia for RNZ, online and on air.
+Russia 2018 will be his fifth World Cup.